mixxxdj/manual/source/chapters/user_interface.rst

 * It is basically the same as Denon mode but without a flashing Play/Pause button.

-* This mode is useful if you want to implement a custom skin with 3 button decks, featuring a Cue button a dedicated Pause button and a Play/Stutter button.
+* This mode is useful if you want to implement a custom skin with 3-button decks, featuring a Cue button, a dedicated Pause button, and a Play/Stutter button.

 .. hint:: Use the :ref:`interface-hotcues` to place more reference points on a
           track.